-Article 9.5 (formerly Article 9.4) of the IBA Rules of Evidence provides that if a party fails to comply with a procedural order of an arbitral tribunal concerning the production of documents, then the arbitral tribunal may infer from this failure to comply that the content of the document would be adverse to the interests of that party.
+Article 9.
+6 (formerly Article 9.4 in the 1999 text and 9.5 in the 2010 text) of the IBA Rules of Evidence provides that if a party fails to comply with a procedural order of an arbitral tribunal concerning the production of documents, the arbitral tribunal may infer from this failure to comply that the content of the document would be adverse to the interests of that party.
 This inference also applies when an opposing party does not make a proper objection to a request to produce within the time-limit set by the arbitral tribunal, but nevertheless fails to produce requested documents.
-As an additional deterrent, new Article 9.7 provides that in assigning costs, the arbitral tribunal may also consider the failure of a party to conduct itself in good faith in the taking of evidence.
+As an additional deterrent, Article 9.8 provides that in assigning costs, the arbitral tribunal may also consider the failure of a party to conduct itself in good faith in the taking of evidence.
 Such failure may include a failure to comply with orders to produce.